Pleural and Lung Cancer

 Despite the challenges of treating this rare cancer, Daniel has the necessary experience to give patients the best possible chance at surviving.
 Trained in general and cardiothoracic surgery at Baylor College of Medicine and Harvard Medical School’s Brigham and Women’s Hospital, Daniel has been accumulating hands-on surgical experience since 2000.

 Daniel studied thoracic surgery under Dr. Sugarbaker, with whom he co-authored an article discussing surgical techniques for mesothelioma.
 The 2009 article, published in Seminars in Thoracic and Cardiovascular Surgery, advocated cytoreductive surgery followed by radiation and chemotherapy.

-Fast Fact: Daniel was the first doctor to perform the EPP procedure in the Southwest.
+Daniel was the first doctor to perform the EPP procedure in the Southwest.